Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 Chronic appendicitis and its symptoms in women

 Symptoms of appendicitis are associated with pain in the right side of the abdomen.
-The pain has a different character: aching, pulling, paroxysmal.
+The pain has different character: aching, pulling, paroxysmal.

 • Lack of stool or diarrhea;

-• Vomiting and occasional nausea;
+• Vomiting and periodic nausea;

-• Pain when examining an obstetrician-gynecologist;
+• Pain during examination by an obstetrician-gynecologist;

 Possible causes of the disease